6102bitcoin/CoinJoin-Research/CoinJoin_Research/CoinJoin_FAQ.md

 # The Implementations

-There have been many projects which attempted to make it possible for users to CoinJoin their utxo's, the three that are currently active are:
+There have been many projects which attempted to make it possible for users to CoinJoin their utxos, the three that are currently active are:
 - [JoinMarket](https://github.com/JoinMarket-Org/joinmarket-clientserver)
 - [Wasabi](https://wasabiwallet.io)
 - [Whirlpool](https://github.com/Samourai-Wallet/Whirlpool)